 Why is the Project Roadmap Important?

 So we’ve covered what the project roadmap is, but why is it important to have one?
-You might think “Well, I know the plan and the details and I can easily explain them if needed, why bother making a document?”
-The truth is that a huge chunk of a PM’s job is a stakeholder and team management, and when you put that into perspective, there are two reasons why having a roadmap is necessary – time and context.
+You might think “Well, I know the plan and the details and I can easily explain to them if needed, why bother making a document?”
+The truth is that a huge chunk of a PM’s job is stakeholder and team management, and when you put that into perspective, there are two reasons why having a roadmap is necessary – time and context.

 The roadmap allows you to convey the essential aspects of the project to C-level stakeholders, who often don’t have the time to delve into details.
-In addition, the same stakeholders may disregard or label your project low priority, simply because they don’t know its importance.
+In addition, the same stakeholders may disregard or label your project as low priority, simply because they don’t know its importance.
 And lastly, you may be negatively impacted in one way or another if you don’t make a project roadmap.